-Will The World End On September 23?
-A Biblical Prophecy Apparently Predicts It
+People Think The World Is Ending On September 23 Because Of A Biblical Prophecy

 As if 2017 hasn't brought enough doom and gloom, predictions began swirling that Sept.
 23 will be the end of the world.
 Oh, terrific — as if everyone has time for the universe to implode.
 Get your final Pumpkin Spice Latte orders in before life as we know it ceases to exist.

 I, for one, can't think of a more inopportune time for the end of the world.
 If these predictions are true, we're only going to be treated to one day of fall, and that's one day too few for me.
 I have a concert on Sept.
 30. I planned to celebrate the season with some new sweaters and scarves.
 Nothing stands in the way of a shopping spree.
 I repeat: nothing.
 On the plus side, I guess this wouldn't give my landlord the opportunity to raise my rent.